Sorry, nothing in cart.

 - Had coronary artery bypass graft (CABG) surgery

 - Had angina, heart attacks (ischemic heart disease)

 - Peripheral arterial disease(narrowing of the arteries)

-The United States Food and Drug Administration (FDA) back in 2015, emphasized their warnings about the increased risk of heart strokes when taking in high doses of Brufen.
-People are advised to seek medical attention as soon as their experience any kind of chest pains, sudden weakness in some part of the body, stammered speech and breathing problems.
+The United States Food and Drug Administration (FDA) back in 2015, emphasized their warnings about the increased risk of heart strokes when taking high doses of Brufen.
+People are advised to seek medical attention as soon as their experience any kind of chest pains, sudden weakness in some part of the body, stammered speech, and breathing problems.